run2bizdocs/docs-1/en-us/docs/faq.md

     To configure the automatic responses, proceed as instructed below:

-    1. Configure the following system parameters which determine the behavior of the automatic response mechanism (see knowledge Parameterization rules - Provisioning and Logistics):
+    1. Configure the following system parameters which determine the behavior of the automatic response mechanism:
     Parameter 139: Determines a deadline, in days, the user has to fill out the satisfaction survey, before it is automatically filled out by the system;
     Parameter 152: Default rating which will be attributed to surveys that have been automatically filled out.
 Options: EXCELLENT, GOOD, REGULAR, POOR;
     Parameter 151: Activates or deactivates system automatic responses.
 Y to activate and N to deactivate.
-    2. Access the Batch Processing feature (System → Batch Processing).
+    2. Access the Batch Processing feature (System > Batch Processing).
     3. The batch processing entry screen will be displayed, fill out the fields:
     Description: insert the description which will identify the processing.
 For example: "Automatic satisfaction survey response";
     Situation: the situation determines if this processing will be active or inactive.
 When it is inactive the requests will not be answered;